APS Commitment to Diversity, Equity, & Inclusion

 • Curating collections of APS journal articles related to issues such as racism, and making the articles contained in these collections freely accessible to the public.

-• Preparing a special issue of Clinical Psychological Science, “Understanding Ethnoracial Disparities and Advancing Mental Health Equity through Clinical Psychological Science,” showcasing innovative clinical psychological research that characterizes psychopathology among people of color, elucidates determinants of ethnoracial mental health disparities, and informs culturally responsive prevention and treatment.
+• Publishing a special issue of Clinical Psychological Science, “Understanding Ethnoracial Disparities and Advancing Mental Health Equity through Clinical Psychological Science,” guest edited by P. Priscilla Lui, Department of Psychology, University of Washington and Craig Rodriguez-Seijas, Department of Psychology, University of Michigan.
+The special issue showcases innovative clinical psychological research that characterizes psychopathology among people of color, elucidates determinants of ethnoracial mental health disparities, and informs culturally responsive prevention and treatment.

 Convention Programs

-APS conventions, including the Annual Meeting, present a wide array of diverse voices from across the psychological science community.
-Explore the program for the 2023 APS Convention, Special programs, and Student Diversity Registration Award.
+APS conventions present a wide array of diverse voices from across the psychological science community.

 Inclusivity Spotlight

-Each year, the APS Board asks the Annual Convention Program Committee to plan a special invited event to highlight research related to diversity.
-This program can be an address by a prominent speaker or a panel of speakers on psychological science research related to ethnicity, culture, race, sexual orientation, disability or other dimensions of diversity.
+Each year, members of the APS Annual Convention Program Committee and the Diversity, Equity, and Inclusion Committee plan a special invited event to highlight research related to diversity.
+This program can be an address by a prominent speaker or a panel of speakers on psychological science research related to ethnicity, culture, race, sexual orientation, disability, or other dimensions of diversity.

 The 2023 program, “Upending Racism in Our Science: Where the Rubber Meets the Road” discussed how psychological science lacks diversity in topics, populations researched, scientists, reviewers of our science, and dissemination avenues and how this narrow lens stifles intellectual contributions, idea generation and scholarly innovation.
 This talk also highlighted structural and procedural barriers holding psychological science back and offered concrete strategies to deviate from that norm.